snouhaud/dsnap-sync/README.md

 ### Scheduled backups

 A scheduled run will take all needed parameters from config options.
 `dsnap-sync` does support systemd.timer units.
-Please refer to related paragraph below.
+Please refer to related paragraph [systemd](https://github.com/rzerres/dsnap-sync#systemd).

 ## Requirements
+g
 beside the shell itself, `dsnap-sync`relies on external tools to achieve its goal.
 At run-time their availability is checked.
 Following tools are are used: